-Figures 4-6 compare the spatial distributions of fishing effort in the Agreement Area by vessels carrying observers, in numbers of sets, by type, in 2019 and 2020.
-The number of unassociated sets in the far west of the Agreement Area dropped dramatically in 2020, as compared to 2019, reversing a trend of increased unassociated sets near the western boundary that were noted in 2018 and 2019 (Figure 5).
+Figures 4-6 compare the spatial distributions of fishing effort in the Agreement Area by vessels carrying observers, in numbers of sets, by type, in 2020 and 2021.
+The density of sets made in association with floating objects in 2021 appears to have increased some in the area to the east of Galapagos, as compared with 2020, but overall the distributions across all set types are substantially similar.